aduyko/website/emo.md

 layout: page
 title: Emo/Screamo/Post-Hardcore
 nav: emo
+description: "Updated 5/8/21"
 permalink: /emo/

 ---

 <div markdown="1">
-### Updated 9/20/20

-Emo is hard to really pin down but the best description I've ever read has been "Indie Punk"
+Here's what I think of every single emo/emo-adjacent band.
+Emo is hard to really pin down as a genre but the best description I've seen has been "Indie Punk."
+This is obviously a subjective list, but I think it's worth mentioning that I buy into Dylan of 100 gecs' music rating metric:

-Bands are ranked based on my favorite album of theirs but there are some exceptions
-I don't pay a lot of attention to lyrics
-Bands are alphabetical within a tier
+> Dylan’s metric for what is a good song is so great.
+You can be like, “I don’t know if I love that song” or whatever.
+And Dylan’s like, “if you were listening to this on a huge sound system and your friend made it and you were hearing it, you wouldn't be like, ‘wow, this is great?’”

+If any of my friends were in any of these bands I would think it was the best music on Earth.

 Tiers are:
 S: "This is incredible" has crossed my mind while listening to these bands or they have otherwise moved me in some way